T. Andrew Yang

 via Zoom meetings, click this link during

-a response within 24 hours, either send a reminder email or leave a message
+24 hours, either send a reminder email or leave a message at (281) 283-3835. · Using emails effectively: Emailing

-tool in most work places.
-Emails without a subject line or the
+has become an indispensable tool in most work places.
+Emails

-line: "CSCI 4323 Lab #1, question 3".
-The signature line should
+Here is a sample subject line: "CSCI 4323 Lab #1, question 3".
+The

-have your full name and the name of the class.
-Although email messages tend to be
+signature line should have your full name and the name of the class.
+Although

-informal, please check the grammar and spelling of your messages to ensure
+email messages tend to be informal, please check the grammar and spelling of

-your email message, such as the problem(s) you have encountered, the
+to provide sufficient details in your email message, such as the problem(s) you

-solution(s).
+got from these solution(s).
 Teaching assistant info and office hours

 Required Text: None

-assigned + Instructor's handouts in the class and/or on the Web NOTE: The following schedule
+in the class and/or on the Web NOTE:

-will be adhered to as closely as possible, although changes are probable.
+The following schedule will be adhered to as closely as possible,

-Always check with your instructor if you are not sure about what would be
+although changes are probable.
+Always check with your instructor if you are

-covered next week.
+not sure about what would be covered next week.

 + Attendance Policy: Mainly because this is a team project, fellow members of your project will be depending on you throughout the semester.
 Attendance is extremely important. ü Missing the first class will affect your final